Turkeys Exports Hit 169.5 Bln USD In 2020 Amid Pandemic - UrduPoint

 Turkey's Exports Hit 169.5 Bln USD In 2020 Amid Pandemic

-Turkey's exports managed to achieve 169.5 billion U.S. dollars in 2020 under the severe conditions of the COVID-19 pandemic, Turkish Trade Minister Ruhsar Pekcan announced Tuesday

-ISTANBUL (UrduPoint / Pakistan Point News - 5th Jan, 2021 ) :Turkey's exports managed to achieve 169.5 billion U.S. Dollars in 2020 under the severe conditions of the COVID-19 pandemic, Turkish Trade Minister Ruhsar Pekcan announced Tuesday.
+ANKARA, Jan 6 (UrduPoint / Pakistan Point News - 6th Jan, 2021 ) :Turkey's exports managed to achieve 169.5 billion U.S. Dollars in 2020 under the severe conditions of the COVID-19 pandemic, Turkish Trade Minister Ruhsar Pekcan announced Wednesday.

 "We have closed the year 2020 with an export value of 169.5 billion dollars, and this is the success of Turkish exporters and Turkey," Pekcan said at a televised year-end foreign trade evaluation meeting.